kdbalabanov/Django-React-Template/README.md

 ```
 npm install
 ```

+## How to Run/Deploy

-3. Execute the following command to compile the React application for development (requires npm to be installed):
+1. Execute the following command to compile the React application for development (requires npm to be installed):
 ```
 npm run dev
 ```
-4. Execute the following command to run the Django development server locally:
+2. Execute the following command to run the Django development server locally:
 ```
 python manage.py runserver
 ```
-5. You should see "React and Django App" displayed once you visit:
+3. You should see "React and Django App" displayed once you visit:
 ```
 localhost:8000
 ```
+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+* Video tutorial by Traversy Media: https://www.youtube.com/watch?v=GieYIzvdt2U